markrshaw99/The-Mind-Garden/README.md

 <p align="right"><a href="#the-mind-garden">Back To Top</a></p>

 ## Deployment
-Setup a repo using this method and template:
+Setup a repo using Github
-1. Login to your GitHub profile.
-2.
-3.
-4.
-5.

 Once the project repo is created, an early deployment for the live project should performed.<br>
 This allows for early and continuous testing using a variety of devices, as well as the Dev Tools available within browsers.